 Taxpayers must maintain special ledgers to account for the benefits taken.
 There are certain exclusions to the benefits provided by these decrees, such as taxpayers which have outstanding assessments or are on the blacklists published by the tax authorities, among others.

 O. Filing and Payment of Tax

+In general, the following monthly obligations for businesses should be met: